How to Reduce Humidity in Apartment Fast?

 Time Your Showers

 A straight way to reduce the humidity in your apartment is by taking short cold showers.
-If you enjoy long hot showers, you release a lot of steam in your apartment.
+If you enjoy long hot showers, you release much steam in your apartment.

 Opening a window in your apartment can reduce the indoor humidity level.
-It will not be as effective if humid outside, but it will work fine in most regions.
+It will not be as effective if it is humid outside, but it will work fine in most regions.

 Keep Plants in Your House

 Having plants in your apartment is another cheap and effective solution.
-The soil for the plants will be happy to give you a hand with this.
+The soil for the plants will be happy to help you with this.

 Home Maintenance